AvivNavon/AuxiLearn/README.md

 ## Usage

-Given a bi-level optimization problem in which the upper-level parameters (i.e., auxiliary parameters) are only implicitly affecting the upper-level objective, you can use `auxilearn` to compute its gradients through implicit differentiation.
+Given a bi-level optimization problem in which the upper-level parameters (i.e., auxiliary parameters) are only implicitly affecting the upper-level objective, you can use `auxilearn` to compute the upper-level gradients through implicit differentiation.

 The main code component you'll need to use is `auxilearn.optim.MetaOptimizer`.
 It is a wrapper over PyTorch optimizers that updates its parameters through implicit differentiation.

-### Example
+### Code example

 We assume two models, `primary_model` and `auxiliary_model`, and two dataloaders.
 The `primary_model` is optimized using the train data in the `train_loader`,
 and the `auxiliary_model` is optimized using the auxiliary set in the `aux_loader`.
+We assume a `loss_fuction` that return the train loss if `train=True`, or auxiliary set loss if `train=False`.
+Also, we assume the training loss a function of both the primary parameters and the auxiliary parameters, and that the loss on the auxiliary set (or validation set) is a function of the primary parameters only.
+In _Auxiliary Learning_, the auxiliary set loss is the loss on the main task (see paper for more details).

 ```python
 from auxilearn.optim import MetaOptimizer